 - Make sure ramp is kept clear of snow/ice/parked cars/trash/other obstructions.

-- Access Springfield drivers will not help wheelchair users up or down steps
+- Access Springfield drivers will not help wheelchair users up or down steps to building entrances.

 |No Show Policy